-If you are a veteran who qualifies for a 100-percent disability rating from the VA, you are entitled to additional benefits not afforded to other veterans.
-Below is a list of benefits for 100% disabled veterans and their dependents.
+Veterans who qualify for a 100 percent disability rating from the VA are entitled to additional benefits not afforded to other veterans.
+Below is a list of benefits for 100 percent disabled veterans and their dependents.

 When enrolling in the VA health care system, each veteran is assigned to a priority group.
-VA uses priority groups to balance demand for VA health care enrollment with resources.
-Due to your disability status, you will be eligible to enroll in Healthcare Priority Group 1, with no co-payments required.
+The VA uses priority groups to balance demand for VA health care enrollment with resources.
+Veterans with a 100 percent disability rating are eligible to enroll in Health Care Priority Group 1, with no co-payments required.

-Dependent’s Health Care (if your dependents are not eligible under TRICARE)
+Dependent’s health care (if dependents are not eligible under TRICARE)

-If you are a service member or veteran with a permanent and total service-connected disability, you may be entitled to a grant from VA to help build a new specially adapted house, to adapt a home you already own, or buy a house and modify it to meet your disability-related requirements.
-Eligible veterans or service members may now receive up to three grants, with the total dollar amount of the grants not to exceed the maximum allowable.
-Previous grant recipients who had received assistance of less than the current maximum allowable may be eligible for an additional grant.
+Service members or veterans with a permanent and total service-connected disability may be entitled to a grant from the VA to help build a new specially adapted house, adapt a home they already own or buy a house and modify it to meet their disability-related requirements.
+Eligible veterans or service members may now receive up to three grants, with the total dollar amount not to exceed the maximum allowable.
+Previous grant recipients who received assistance of less than the current maximum allowable may be eligible for an additional grant.

-Eligibility for up to $64,960: VA may approve a grant of not more than 50 percent of the cost of building, buying, or adapting existing homes or paying to reduce indebtedness on a currently owned home that is being adapted, up to a maximum of $64,960.
-In certain instances, the full grant amount may be applied toward remodeling costs.
+The VA may approve a grant of not more than 50 percent of the cost of building, buying or adapting existing homes or paying to reduce indebtedness on a currently owned home that is being adapted, up to $64,960.
+In certain instances, the full grant amount may be applied toward remodeling cost.

-Eligibility for up to $12,992: VA may approve a benefit amount up to a maximum of $12,992, for the cost of necessary adaptations to a service member’s or veteran’s residence or to help him/her acquire a residence already adapted with special features for his/her disability, to purchase and adapt a home, or for adaptations to a family member’s home in which they will reside.
+The VA may approve a benefit amount up to $12,992 for necessary adaptations to a service member’s or veteran’s residence or to help him or her acquire a residence already adapted with special features for his or her disability.
+This grant may also be used to purchase and adapt a home or to make adaptations to a family member’s home in which they will reside.

-Eligible veterans and service members who are temporarily residing in a home owned by a family member may also receive a TRA grant to help the veteran or service member adapt the family member’s home to meet his or her special needs.
+Eligible veterans and service members who are temporarily residing in a home owned by a family member may also receive a TRA grant to help the tham adapt the family member’s home to meet his or her needs.
 Those eligible for a $64,960 grant would be permitted to use up to $28,515 and those eligible for a $12,992 grant would be permitted to use up to $5,092.
-Grant amounts are adjusted Oct.1 every year based on a cost-of-construction index.
+Grant amounts are adjusted October 1 each year based on a cost-of-construction index.
 These adjustments will increase the grant amounts or leave them unchanged; grant amounts will not decrease.
-Under the Honoring America’s Veterans and Caring for Camp Lejeune Families Act of 2012, TRA grant amounts will not count against SAH grant maximum amounts starting Aug.
+Under the Honoring America’s Veterans and Caring for Camp Lejeune Families Act of 2012, TRA grant amounts will not count against SAH grant maximum amounts as of Aug.
 6, 2013.

 Taxes & Fees